iAhmadGad/Java-JSON-Handler/README.md

 I aim to enhance it further & further إن شاء الله, but when I finish this year, my last year in school :')
 # Features
 - Read JSON strings & files.
-- Generate JSON strings.
+- Generate JSON strings & write them into files.
 - Convert JSON objects to Java objects & vice versa.
-- Acsess JSON fields using JSON pointers.
+- Access JSON fields using JSON pointers.
 - supports nested JSON objects & arrays.
 # Examples
 ## Initialise a new JSON object